 Level 3: “Decision to Change.”

-At this level, your self-talk shifts positively and is aimed towards working for your benefit rather than working against you.
+This is the level where self-talk shifts and is aimed towards working for your benefit rather than working against you.

 “I no longer have a problem dealing with people at work.”